H.R.5076 - National Transportation Safety Board Reauthorization Act of 2006109th Congress (2005-2006)

 - Passed Senate

 Summary: H.R.5076 — 109th Congress (2005-2006)All Bill Information (Except Text)

-(Sec.
-9) Requires, in addition to current related requirements, the NTSB to establish staffed bureaus, divisions, or offices to investigate and report on accidents involving marine transportation.
+Requires, in addition to current related requirements, the NTSB to establish staffed bureaus, divisions, or offices to investigate and report on accidents involving marine transportation.
 Decreases the amount made available out of the Airport and Airway Trust Fund for FY2006 for airport planning and development and noise compatibility planning and programs.
 Requires an annual report to Congress to include a description of NTSB Academy activities and operations.

-(Sec.
-10) Requires the Secretary, with respect to the environmental review of a project to improve runway safety areas on Runway 8/26 at Juneau International Airport, Alaska, to only select as the preferred alternative the least expensive runway safety area alternative.
+Requires the Secretary of Transportation, with respect to the environmental review of a project to improve runway safety areas on Runway 8/26 at Juneau International Airport, to only select as the preferred alternative the least expensive runway safety area alternative.